eegli/tinyparse/readme.md

 Notice how:

 - Since `hasGithubPlus` was already true, the boolean flag did not change that.
 Such a default configuration does not make much sense.
-- If the _expected value_ for a flag is a number, tinyparse will try to parse it accordingly (see `--followerCount`).
+- If the _expected value_ for a flag is a number, tinyparse will try to parse it accordingly (see `--followerCount` / `-fc`).
 This only applies if the object to be parsed is an array of strings.
 - Altough we could parse the value for `--birthYear` to a number (`2018`), it is kept as a string since that is what's expected with the given default value (`{ birthYear: '' }`)

 ### Good to know when parsing strings